-- 3. The Greenway, to be successful, requires a commitment of both the community's human and dollar resources, and determining the method to insure commitment over time. - 4.
+- flooding and mitigate related hazards also includes implementing solutions to watershed-wide problems. - The Greenway, to be successful, requires a commitment of both the community's human and dollar resources, and determining the method to insure commitment over time. - 4.
 The University is an important partner in the Greenway's long term vision, specifically in linking paths to the Stadium Boulevard bridge over AARR track and alternate off-road routing within The University's Athletic Campus. - 5.
-MDOT and the AARR must be approached and encouraged to support the Greenway in concept and in place, by sharing its right-of-way for use as a rail-with-trail. - 6.
-Discussions with Norfolk Southern Rail Road must also continue so that the Ann Arbor community south of the river can cross its tracks at logical and intuitive locations as a necessary part of the solution to stop currently illegal crossings. - 7.
+MDOT and the AARR must be approached and encouraged to support the Greenway in concept and in place, by sharing its right-of-way for use as a rail-with-trail. - Discussions with Norfolk Southern Rail Road must also continue so that the Ann Arbor community south of the river can cross its tracks at logical and intuitive locations as a necessary part of the solution to stop currently illegal crossings. - 7.
 The Allen Creek Greenway's becoming a reality involves both the leap of faith to deliberately do something now as recognition of the fact that a first step is the beginning of a much longer term implementation process.